 Solid bamboo flooring is made solely of bamboo - it is 100 percent bamboo throughout, and is available in tongue and groove and click lock floating versions. (you can see an image of a solid click lock floating floor below).

 Engineered bamboo flooring is comprised of a wear layer of bamboo on top, with an engineered, multilayer core below.
-The benefits of engineered wood floors are dimensional stability and humidity resistance.
-Both our tongue and groove solid and engineered floors can be installed over radiant systems as long as you use the right glue or underlayment.
+The benefits of engineered wood floors are ease of installation and higher dimensional stability.

 Yes, we sell multiple products that provide sound insulation for homes and businesses.
 Many condominiums have sound insulation requirements for flooring.
 There are two sound tests that are the industry standard for sound insulation: IIC and STC.
 We have ratings as high as 80 STC and 82 IIC for underlayments and as high as STC 70 and IIC 66 for adhesives.
 The biggest benefit to using our high STC/IIC underlayments and adhesives is that you do not need to buy cork or other sound proofing and then pay someone additional to install it.
 Just float the flooring over the underlayment or glue the floor down using the sound reduction adhesive and you can substantially reduce sound transmission between levels in your home as well as muffling sounds from footsteps.